 ENVIRONMENTALLY FRIENDLY PRODUCT CREATION

 We strive to develop environmentally friendly products.
 SAQ™ helps conserve forest resources.
 Succinic acid is used as a raw material to make biodegradable earth-friendly plastics.
 MAXIMOL® foams urethane with water instead of CFC.
 Sobis™ reduces and detoxifies chromic acid wastewater.
 Calcium acetate monohydrate and crystalline sodium acetate are used as a carboxylic acid-based anti-freezing agents that don’t cause salt damage.
-Sodiumthiosulfate and sodium sulfite are used as ballast water treatment agents.
+Sodium thiosulfate is used as a ballast water treatment agent.
 Finally, shelf-life enhancers contribute to the reduction of food loss.

 “SAQ™,” helping to conserve forest resources